fuhiragi/FlameHUDX/README.md

 **(WIP, ver.Y1)**

+# Installation
-To download, click on the code button and download it via .zip file.
+Click on the code button and download it via .zip file, then bring the extracted folder to (tfinstallfolder)/tf/custom.

 [Don't like this version?
 Get the actual vanilla one here.](https://huds.tf/site/s-Flame-Hud)